scaleapi/llm-engine/docs/index.md

 🎁 **Ready-to-use APIs for your favorite models**: Serve and fine-tune open-source foundation models, including MPT, Falcon, and LLaMA.
-Use Scale-hosted endpoints or deploy to your own infrastructure.
+Use Scale-hosted models or deploy to your own infrastructure.

 🎙️ **Optimized Inference**: LLM Engine provides inference APIs for streaming responses and dynamically batching inputs for higher throughput